lchen23/brandloyalty/README.md

 In this project, I've discovered 3 important traits of loyal customers (as shown in the figure below):
 * Across 2 brands, customers having high volume on period tend to be loyal
 * Flex users are price sensitive (like to use coupons when making a purchase)
-* Softcup user are physically active (like to exercise many times a week)
+* Brand B user are physically active (like to exercise many times a week)

 <img src='images/conclusion.png' width='770' height='264'>

 I translated those discoveries into 3 marketing insights:
 * Large absorption volume is the most valuable feature for these products and should be strongly promoted in marketing efforts
-* Hold more sales events for Flex users to promote customer loyalty
+* Hold more sales events for Brand A users to promote customer loyalty
-* leak-proof protection even when doing exercise is a great feature to appeal to Softcup users
+* leak-proof protection even when doing exercise is a great feature to appeal to Brand B users

 Final thanks to Mr. Panpan Wang, my contact at Flex.
 I enjoyed the opportunity to learn more about marketing research and analytics.